About

 A. 9.1 How do I record a macro?

 To begin recording a keyboard macro, click the "Record New Macro" button.
 Every key hit will now be recorded (approximately 250 keystrokes can be recorded in a single macro.
-Your keystrokes will still be recorded even if you switch to another slave (though if you use a hotkey to switch to a slave, the hotkey itself will not be recorded).
+Your keystrokes will still be recorded even if you switch to another system (though if you use a hotkey to switch to a system, the hotkey itself will not be recorded).

-To stop recording return to the Macros tab on the Master system and click the "Stop Recording" button and you will be presented with the "Edit Macro" window:
+To stop recording return to the Macros tab on the Director system and click the "Stop Recording" button and you will be presented with the "Edit Macro" window:

-Your keystrokes will be displayed in the "Recorded Keys:" textbox.
-To be able to play this macro you must change the Target from "Unassigned" to something valid from the list (an "Unassigned" macro is disabled).
-Finally, a hotkey needs to be assigned to the macro (this is the mechanism used to activate the macro).
-To set a hotkey, click the "Set Hotkey" button and hold down the key combination you'd like.
+Your keystrokes will be displayed in the "Recorded Keys" section.
+To enable this macro you must change the Target from "Unassigned" to something else from the list (an "Unassigned" macro is disabled).
+Finally, a hotkey needs to be assigned to the macro (this is the mechanism used to trigger the macro).
+To set a hotkey, click the "Set Hotkey" button and hold down the key combination you'd like to use.

-You can tell Input Director to include a short pause after each return, tab or space key.
+You can set Input Director to include a short pause after each return, tab or space key.
 This may improve playback, if it is playing too quickly for some applications.

 Return to top